 As a longtime Floridian, I don’t own a lot of cold-weather clothing since our winter lasts approximately two days (but really though).
-Fortunately, since I got married in New York City this March, my then fiancé and I stocked up on new coats, scarves (courtesy: my sister’s crocheting skills), thermals and such, which I’ll definitely be putting to use in Germany.
+Fortunately, since I traveled to New York City this March, I stocked up on new coats, scarves (courtesy: my sister’s crocheting skills), thermals and such, which I’ll definitely be putting to use in Germany.
 Check out the weather forecast for the first half of my trip:

 I don’t really consider myself too fashionably inclined – I prefer being in T-shirts and jeans – so I knew I needed to round up some support to achieve my outfit goals.
 I teamed up with my longtime friend and fashion blogger Sherly of SherlyintheCity.com to analyze what pieces I could incorporate into my travel wear and identify a few needs that I had to purchase to complete my looks.
 My Germany trip is eight days long, including almost an entire day of travel time, and my itinerary includes hiking, touring, driving, relaxing etc., so I need to pack outfits that are comfortable and warm.
 Did I mention I’m a Floridian?